Crypto Decline Continues as Bitcoin Hits Lowest Level Since November

 Several U.S. states, such as Florida, Wyoming, and Massachusetts,

-have already begun supporting this idea by introducing bills aimed at incorporating Bitcoin into their state reserves.
+have already begun supporting this idea by introducing bills to incorporate Bitcoin into their state reserves.

 Experts also anticipate that the Trump administration will introduce a series of new policies to facilitate cryptocurrency investment and usage.
-These potential policies include supporting banks in holding digital assets securely on behalf of their clients.
+These potential policies include supporting banks in securely holding digital assets on their clients’ behalf.

 Additionally, tax reforms on cryptocurrency transactions might be introduced,